When you are running short on time, prepping fruits and veggies for a meal is the last thing you want to do.

 How to Use It: Frozen butternut squash is great for making butternut squash soup, roasting and sautéing into skillet dishes.

 Berries aren't cheap in the off-season.
-There's nothing worse than spending your hard earned cash on berries, and then they go mouldy in the fridge two days later.
+There's nothing worse than spending your hard-earned cash on berries, and then they go moldy in the fridge two days later.
 That's why I usually buy them frozen in the off-season.

-How to Use Them: Frozen berries go great with yogurt, parfaits, smoothies and baked dessert dishes.
+How to Use Them: Frozen berries go great with yogurt, parfaits, smoothies, and baked desserts.
 They also work great for our chia seed jam.